awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-executing-manually.md

 #### [ PowerShell ]

    ```
-   27ba8174-59ae-4e13-8626-0123456789ab
+   ba9cd881-1b36-4d31-a698-0123456789ab
    ```

 ------

 1. Run the following command when you're ready to start the first step of the automation\.
+Replace each *example resource placeholder* with your own information\.
 The automation proceeds with step one and pauses before running any subsequent steps specified in the runbook you chose in step 1 of this procedure\.
 If the runbook has multiple steps, you must run the following command for each step for the automation to proceed\.

 ------
 #### [ Linux & macOS ]